Houston Sexual Harassment Attorneys

 According to the U.S. Equal Employment Opportunity Commission, sexual harassment is defined as unwanted sexual advances and requests for sexual favors when rejection of this behavior affects your employment status, interferes with your work, or creates a hostile work environment.

-Whether you fear losing your job or have been fired for rejecting sexual advances, Kennard Law, P.C., can help.
+Whether you fear losing your job or have been fired for rejecting sexual advances, Kennard Law, P.C. can help.
 Our firm provides a safe and caring environment for you to share your story, and our attorneys take the time to listen to all of your concerns.
-We are extremely knowledgeable in sexual harassment laws, and can advise you on the best way to proceed with your claim.
-Even if you feel you may have contributed to or allowed the perpetrator's harassment, there are laws which can protect you.
+We are extremely knowledgeable in sexual harassment laws and can advise you on the right way to proceed with your claim.
+Even if you feel you may have contributed to or allowed the perpetrator's harassment, there are laws that can protect you.